CARES Act and taxes: What to know for your business

 - The ERC for qualified wages is not counted as income.
 This includes any allocable qualified health plan expenses.

-Payroll Tax Postponement (PTP) – The PTP allowed employers to defer payment of their portion of Social Security and certain railroad retirement taxes.
+Payroll Tax Postponement (PTP) – During 2020, the PTP allowed employers to defer payment of their portion of Social Security and certain railroad retirement taxes.
 Like the ERC, these deferred payroll taxes are handled on the employment tax return, not the income tax return.

 Self-employed taxpayers will calculate the maximum deferral amount for net earnings from self-employment on Part III of Schedule SE, which will ultimately be reported on Schedule 3 and Form 1040.